Carlos A. Almenara, PhD

 Eating Behavior - Body Image - Cyberpsychology - eHealth

-My interest for eating behavior started in the early 2000s when I was studying psychology in Peru.
-At that time I started to visit a hospital which provides treatment for people with Anorexia Nervosa, a truly complex condition that fascinated me for the next five years.
+My interest for eating behavior began in the early 2000s when I was a psychology student in Peru.
+By that time I used to visit a hospital which provides treatment for people with Anorexia Nervosa, a truly complex condition that fascinated me for the next five years.

-Then, when I moved to Padova (Italy) in 2006 I felt in love with the passion italians put on food and cooking.
+After graduating from university, I moved to Padova (Italy) in 2006.
+I felt in love with the passion Italians put on food and cooking.
 I spent almost two years learning about food, food history, and eating well under Luigi Cornaro's rule of measure and sobriety.

 Later in 2008 I moved to Barcelona (Catalonia, Spain) to specialize in psychological research and to work with a research group focused on the prevention of eating- and weight-related problems.
 This time, I felt in love with both the city and the catalonian food culture.
-During that time, I learnt a lot about doing scientific research and I got my MSc and PhD (cum laude) at Universitat Autònoma de Barcelona, under the supervision of my mentor, David Sánchez-Carracedo.
+During that time, I learnt a lot about doing scientific research and I got my MSc and PhD (cum laude) at Universitat Autònoma de Barcelona.

-Unfortunately, the financial crisis pushed me in 2012 to move again.
+Unfortunately, the global financial crisis pushed me to move again in 2012.
 Luckily I found a challenging but great opportunity to work as a postdoc in Brno (Czech Republic).
-There, I felt like at home and had the opportunity to work with renowned researchers Petr Macek and David Šmahel.
+There, I felt like at home and had the opportunity to work with renowned researchers.

-I invite you to see the rest of my website to know more about my research interests!
+I invite you to see the rest of my website! *

 * if you're using a mobile device click on the menu icon on the top right